-Angela Bassett isn’t simply a powerhouse of entertainment, but of the world.
+also Angela Bassett isn’t simply a powerhouse of entertainment; she’s also one of the world.
 Perhaps that is why For Your Sweetheart, a campaign that seeks to make Americans aware of the critical link between heart disease and diabetes, chose her to be its ambassador.

 Bassett’s mother passed away from heart disease, so she has a very personal vendetta against the illness.